astorguy/ngspicehlp_project/README.md

 1. Define one or more analyses (op, dc, tr, ac) with Analyses objects

-1. A Control Object defines the control section.
+1. A Control object defines the control section.
 The analyses and other control functions are part of it.

 1. A Simulation Object is created and executed.

-1. The tabular results from the simulation is converted to Pandas DataFrames
+1. The tabular results from the simulation are converted to Pandas DataFrames

 1. A Plot object can be used to encapsulate Matplotlib to view the results.